-- Section 22 of the FOI Act permits an agency to prepare and provide an edited copy of a document where the agency has decided to refuse access to an exempt document or that to give access to a document would disclose information that would reasonably be regarded as irrelevant to the request for access. - 11.
-The documents contain exempt material and information that does not relate to the scope of the request. - I am satisfied that it is reasonably practicable to remove the exempt and irrelevant material and 12. release the documents to you in an edited form.
+- 7. Section 22 of the FOI Act permits an agency to prepare and provide an edited copy of a document where the agency has decided to refuse access to an exempt document or that to give access to a document would disclose information that would reasonably be regarded as irrelevant to the request for access. - 8.
+The documents contain exempt material and information that does not relate to the request. - 9.
+I am satisfied that it is reasonably practicable to remove the exempt and irrelevant material and release the documents to you in an edited form.